Optimal Robust Reinsurance with Multiple Insurers: Acknowledgements

 \section{Acknowledgements}

 EK is supported by an NSERC Canada Graduate Scholarship-Doctoral.
-SJ and SP would like to acknowledge support from the Natural Sciences and Engineering Research Council of Canada (grants RGPIN-2018-05705, RGPAS-2018-522715, and DGECR-2020-00333, RGPIN-2020-04289).
+SJ and SP would like to acknowledge support from the Natural Sciences and Engineering Research Council of Canada (grants RGPIN-2018-05705 and RGPIN-2024-04317, and DGECR-2020-00333, RGPIN-2020-04289).
 SP also acknowledges support from the Canadian Statistical Sciences Institute (CANSSI).

 \begin{appendices}

 \crefalias{section}{appendix}